gabrielfalcao/github-py/README.md

 <p>I have to say your picture: <img src="{{ user.avatar_url }}" alt="{{ user.name }}'s avatar" /> is terrific!</p>
 ```

+## by the way

+this library will **always** make a initial request to the github API
+querying for the logged user.
+This way we can validate the stored
+access token as well as caching the basic user profile info.

 # contributing

 Firstly, I recommend using a [virtualenv](http://pypi.python.org/pypi/virtualenv).